 Talview offers one of the best screening platforms in the industry.
 With Talview, in offline hiring drives, you can assign multiple candidates to a panel in one go, instead of scheduling candidate interviews individually.
-Recruiters will know which panel is assigned to the candidates, while the panel can evaluate the candidates on the go by filling a form at the end of each interview
+Recruiters will know which panel is assigned to the candidates, while the panel can evaluate the candidates on the go by filling out a form at the end of each interview

-You can have all the data of the recruitment process captured at a single place and save time for something better as the screening software looks through candidate resumés and scores them for you.
+You can have all the data of the recruitment process captured in a single place and save time for something better as the screening software looks through candidate resumés and scores them for you.
 You can sort the resumé scores and pick the most relevant applications.
 Our integration with Skillate - a smart recruitment product that has an AI algorithm trained with over 20 million diverse profiles has enabled an in-house feature to parse and get resumé scores in one place.
 Now with resumé scores, screening from a pool of applications is easier than ever!

-Apart from that, with TBI results of each candidate, you can also ensure that you’ll find culturally fit candidates.
+Apart from that, with the TBI results of each candidate, you can also ensure that you’ll find culturally fit candidates.

 New to our blog?
 Read this to know more about the science behind Talview Behavioral Insights.